Coherence as a resource for phase estimation: Optimal phase estimation under MIO-preserving superchannels

 \section{Optimal phase estimation under MIO-preserving superchannels}

-As mentioned in Section~\ref{sec:MIOpreserving}, we want to briefly discuss the consequences of considering MIO preserving superchannels instead of completely MIO preserving superchannels in their application to phase estimation.
-In particular, consider a single-qubit unitary $V_\phi^{(2)}$ and the Holevo cost function $C(\phi)=4\sin^2(\phi/2)$ (periodized variance, see also Ref.~\cite{Holevo}).
+As mentioned in Section~\ref{sec:MIOpreserving}, we want to briefly discuss the consequences of considering MIO-preserving superchannels instead of completely MIO-preserving superchannels in their application to phase estimation.
+In particular, consider a single-qubit unitary $V_\phi^{(2)}$ and the Holevo cost function $C(\phi)=4\sin^2(\phi/2)$ (periodized variance, see also Ref.~\cite{Holevo2011}).
 According to Section~\ref{sec:OptimalPhaseEstimationNoConstraints}, the optimal input state is given by $\ket{+}$ and produces a minimal average cost of $C_{\min}^{(2,1)}=1$.
-Revisiting the optimization problem for the average cost posed in Eq.~\eqref{eq:MinimalAverageCostRhoRelaxed}, we now define the minimal average cost under MIO preserving superchannels as
+Revisiting the optimization problem for the average cost posed in Eq.~\eqref{eq:MinimalAverageCostRhoRelaxed}, we now define the minimal average cost under MIO-preserving superchannels as

 However, by considering MIO-preserving but not completely MIO-preserving superchannels we trivialize the problem of phase estimation in our setting, in the sense that we can always perform ideal phase estimation regardless of the supplied coherence in $\rho$.
 To see why this is the case, consider the MIO-preserving superchannel defined in Eq.~\eqref{eq:SuperChannelMIOpNOTcMIOP}.
 Additionally, we can map the outcomes encoded on system $3$ to a qubit system and obtain (the also MIO-preserving superchannel)